ProgrammerOfThe/Anton_Description/README.md

 > - Edit the all the code
 > - Complete access to the Internal Database

-Whenever Anton is ran, it will show the current Shell the user is in with their username.
+Whenever Space Titan is ran, it will show the current Shell the user is in with their username.

 ###### Virus

 I have a program that I refer to as the `Virus`.
-It’s designed to completely erase Anton from existence, but it’s only accessible with two passwords that are each 147 characters long and comprised of 23-29 words.
+It’s designed to completely erase Space Titan from existence, but it’s only accessible with two passwords that are each 147 characters long and comprised of 23-29 words.

 I call it the Virus because once it's activate it, the code corrupts itself, making it unreadable to anyone who tries to access it after the fact.